 Allerton Waste Recycling Plant - Componentisation and Depreciation - The Council holds a share in Allerton Waste Recycling Plant which is included in the Council's accounts in Other Land and Buildings (Note 12).
 Following an external valuation of the site in 2020/21, a judgement was made to continue show the whole asset, including the mechanical and electrical components, under Other Land and Buildings as it is felt that components are an integral part of the site.
 However, within the Other Land and Buildings header, the asset is split into land, building, and mechanical and electrical component for the purpose of depreciation to reflect their different useful economic lives.
 The various mechanical and electrical components identified in the valuation have been grouped together as one component but are depreciated separately using the methods and asset lives provided by the valuer.
+Allerton Waste Recycling Plant has had another external valuation in 2023/24 and the split of the site into Land, Building and Mechanical and Electrical component remains.
+Valuations and useful economic lives used to calculate depreciation for the various elements have been updated in line with the new valuation report.
 The accounting treatment for Allerton Waste Recycling Plant will be reviewed regularly to ensure the accuracy of depreciation.